 Unfortunately the ordeal wasn’t over yet!
 And for Darren and Phil on ‘Rivendel’ the night had only just started!

-None of us dared snuggle into our sleeping bag awaiting below.
-By two in the morning the wind was gusting F7 as times with sustained spells at F6.
-A half gale was upon us that was not all all expected.
-We felt suddenly exposed and unprepared.
-Jamila’s anchor chain was bow taught.
+None of us dared snuggle down into our sleeping bags yet.
+By two o’clock in the morning the wind was gusting to force seven as times with sustained spells at force six.
+An unexpected half gale was upon us!
+We felt suddenly exposed and scared.
+Jamila’s anchor chain had become frighteningly bow taught.
 For how much longer would it hold?
-However.
-With his anchor alarm set for thirty meters radius, Simon sat dozing in his saloon, not exactly awake but definitely not sleeping.
-He was suddenly stirred from his slumber by shouting voices in the distance that were carried over to ‘Jamila’ on the wind.
-A little later the unmistakable sound of a diesel engine clattering into life followed.
+With his anchor alarm set for a thirty meters radius, Simon sat dozing in his saloon, not exactly awake, but not really sleeping.
+He was suddenly stirred from his slumber, disturbed by shouting voices in the distance that were being carried over on the wind.
+A moment later, the unmistakable sound of a diesel engine clattering into life followed.

 The scene out of the companion way hatch was mortifying.
 It was two thirty in the morning and one of our Wardleys’s boat was in deep trouble.
-Earlier, as the evening turned into a black moonless night, we started to get to know each other by reference to the steady position of each other’s LED anchor lights set against shadowy dark sky.
+Earlier, as the evening turned into a black moonless night, we started to get to know the location of each boat by reference to the steady position of each other’s flicking white anchor lightsset against shadowy dark sky.
 One of those lights was not where it should be.
 ‘Rivendel’ s light was out of position!
 She was steadily falling down wind towards the ragged shoreline that we knew was there, now hidden in the black of night.
 Above this scene further in the distance could be made out the cluster of lights from the Golf Club.
 But, no sound came from the VHF.
 It remained quiet.
-The quick slice of roaring static emitted from a momentary turn of the squelch knob confirmed it was working.
-Further and further the anchor light drifted away.
-The sound of a horrible crunching sound now seem inevitable!
+Further and further Rivendal’s anchor light drifted away towards the shore.
+The sound of the horrible crunching of boat on rocks now seemed inevitable!
 Rivendel had now woken up fully to her mortal plight!
-Now there were additional lights up on deck.
+There were additional lights up on deck.
 Two cones of intensely bright light were scanning left and right and down into the raging waters.
 The hapless by-standers on ‘Nimrod’ and ‘Jamila’ could only watch-on in terrified awe.
 Still further and further she drifted until eventually the wayward movement appeared to have been checked.
 Was there now some hope?
 Had the anchor reset?
 Had the propeller belatedly got a grip on the water?
-The spectacle of lights, now some way away in the distance, appeared to shift slowly to the right, away from the rocky shoreline, towards the location of the gently shelving beach between the Golf Club and Derbyhaven.
+The spectacle of lights, now some way away in the distance, appeared to shift slowly to the right, away from the rocky shoreline, and towards the location of the gently shelving beach between the Golf Club and Derbyhaven.

 Was the skipper going to beach ‘Rivendel’?
 Apparently not!
-Maybe it had been an option on the table that had been firmly rejected!
+Maybe it had been an option on the table that had been rejected!
 The Piel Sailor’s iron jawed resolve that had been witnessed hours earlier was out there in the darkness doing its damnedest to sort matters out.
-From time to time you could make out a figure on the deck, a figure at the helm, a glimpse of the cabin windows, a glimpse of mast and rigging, as the two cones of bright LED light worked left and right.
-Shouting could now be heard now and again.
+From time to time you could make out a figure on the deck, a figure at the helm, a glimpse of the cabin windows, a glimpse of mast and rigging, as the two cones of bright white light worked left and right.
+Shouting voices could be heard now and again.
 Rivendel was coming back to us, albeit slowly.
 Hopes were now improving.
 Eventually she was back and in a steady state in terms of relative position.
 But it wasn’t to last!
-Off she went again towards the very rocks whence only half an hour ago she had been delivered.
+Off she went again towards the very rocks from whence only half an hour ago she had been delivered.
 Were we seeing Rivendell final death throws?
-Were we at WMYC in the weeks to follow going to be mourning the lost of one of our finest yachts?
+Were we at Wardley’s in the weeks to follow going to be mourning the loss of one of our finest yachts?
 Was ‘Rivendel’s anchor just a useless morass of kelp?
 Was there a lobster pod wrapped around a blighted prop?
-Would the crew manage to save themselves, scramble onto the rocks away from harms way.
-Find sanctuary in the nearby golf club surrounded by concerned but tipsy late night revellers?
+Would the crew manage to save themselves, scramble onto the rocks away from harms way, and hopefully find sanctuary in the nearby golf club and be surrounded by concerned but tipsy late night revellers?

 Next instalment to come: the remaining trip around IOM, the return across to Ravensglass, and interception by a military patrol boat en-route back to the River Wyre.